esphome/esphome-docs/components/lvgl.rst

 In ESPHome you can also use a :ref:`font configured in the normal way<display-fonts>`, conversion will be done while building the binary.

-In addition to the built-in fonts, the following symbols are also available from the `FontAwesome <https://fontawesome.com/>`__ font.
+In addition to the built-in fonts, the following built-in symbols are also available from the `FontAwesome <https://fontawesome.com/>`__ font.
 You can use them on supported widgets using the ``symbol`` configuration option:

 .. figure:: /components/images/lvgl_symbols.png
     :align: center